 Ryman gives their shoppers a dose of inspiration by displaying best selling products in their emails.

 Source: Ryman email

 4) Build trust with real people in your campaigns

 With a plethora of products and content competing for your shoppers’ attention, brands that radiate authenticity stand out from the crowd.
 Using real people in your campaigns can help you foster trust and resonate with shoppers.
-And with a lack of school gate catch-ups over the last six months, shoppers might be craving stories, tips and tricks from other parents more than ever.

 Etsy shows their human side by featuring four of their employees’ back-to-school stories and the products that help them make learning fun.